Bloopers©, Goofs, Mistakes

 Luke tells Artoo to stay and watch over the camp.
 So what is the droid doing away from camp, peeking in Yoda's window?

 Does Darth Vader kill Captain Needa?
-He seems to move when the gueards carry him away.
+The officer seems to move when the guards carry him away.
 Perhaps the Sith Lord was merciful this time.

 Lando says that Darth Vader and friends arrived in Cloud City just before the Falcon.
 How?
-Boba Fett followed them to Bespin and must've contacted Vader to relay the Falcon's destination to the Sith Lord, who somehow managed to get there before Han.
+Boba Fett followed our heroes to Bespin and must've contacted Vader to relay the Falcon's destination to the Sith Lord, who somehow managed to get there before Han.

-Yoda tells Luke that he will destroy everything his friends fought for if he leaves to help them, a prediction of Yoda's that definitely did not come true.
+Yoda tells Luke that he will destroy everything his friends fought for if he leaves to help them, a prediction of Yoda's that definitely does not come true.

 At the very end, Lando is shown in a white shirt and black vest.
 Is he wearing Han's clothes?